 Speak as much French as you can.
-While many French nationals speak good English, they invariably prefer not to - and being able to ask for what you need using the local lingo will stand you in good stead for great service.
+While many French nationals speak good English, they invariably prefer not to.
+Being able to ask for what you need using the local lingo will stand you in good stead for great service.

-If you’re planning to travel around in France, why not use public transport?
-France’s train network is one of the best in Europe, with the Train a Grande Vitesse (TGV) rail system providing high speed services between cities across the country.
+If you’re planning to travel around France, why not use public transport?
+France’s train network is one of the best in Europe.
+The Train a Grande Vitesse (TGV) is a rail system that provides high-speed services between cities across the country.

 It is also vital to make sure your car insurance policy will cover you in France if you will be driving your own vehicle.

-If you get to know some of the locals while you’re on holiday, they may greet you in the French style - that is by kissing you, usually once on each cheek.
+If you get to know some of the locals while you’re on holiday, they may greet you in the traditional European style: that is by kissing you, usually once on each cheek.